lydamian/chess-club/brainstorm.md

 -- Update the users' ranks
 UPDATE users SET rank = 1490 WHERE name = 'John Doe';
 UPDATE users SET rank = 1510 WHERE name = 'Jane Doe';

+    SELECT
+      u.name AS user_name,
+      u.id as user_id,
+      gp.rank_start,
+      gp.rank_end,
+      gp.color AS color,
+      opponent.id AS opponent_user_id,
+      opponent.name AS opponent_name,
+      opponent_gp.color AS opponent_color,
+      opponent_gp.rank_start AS opponent_rank_start,
+      opponent_gp.game_result as opponent_game_result,
+      opponent_gp.rank_end as opponent_rank_end,
+      games.created_at,
+      gp.game_result as game_result
+    FROM
+      game_players AS gp
+      INNER JOIN users AS u ON gp.user_id = u.id
+      INNER JOIN games ON gp.game_id = games.id
+      INNER JOIN game_players AS opponent_gp ON games.id = opponent_gp.game_id
+      INNER JOIN users AS opponent ON opponent_gp.user_id = opponent.id
+    WHERE
+      gp.user_id = '575cb691-958a-4a28-889f-c094279960f6'
+      AND gp.user_id <> opponent_gp.user_id
+    ORDER BY
+      games.created_at DESC

+Write me a postgresql script to insert some mock data

+given the following schema

+CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

+CREATE TYPE user_status AS ENUM (
+  'active',
+  'inactive',
+  'banned',
+  'deleted'
+);

+-- Enum type for player color
+CREATE TYPE player_color AS ENUM ('white', 'black');

+CREATE TYPE game_result AS ENUM ('win', 'loss', 'draw');

+CREATE TABLE users (
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), name TEXT UNIQUE NOT NULL, email TEXT UNIQUE NOT NULL, status user_status DEFAULT 'active' NOT NULL, rank INTEGER DEFAULT 1500 NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL );

+CREATE TABLE games (
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), user_id UUID REFERENCES users(id) ON DELETE CASCADE, color player_color NOT NULL, rank_start INTEGER, rank_end INTEGER, game_result game_result NOT NULL,
+  opponent_user_id UUID REFERENCES users(id) ON DELETE CASCADE, opponent_color player_color NOT NULL,
+  opponent_rank_start INTEGER,
+  opponent_rank_end INTEGER,
+  opponent_game_result game_result NOT NULL,
+  created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP NOT NULL );

+-- Create a function that updates the updated_at column CREATE OR REPLACE FUNCTION update_updated_at_column() RETURNS TRIGGER AS $$
+BEGIN
+   NEW.updated_at = now();
+   RETURN NEW;
+END;
+$$ language 'plpgsql';

+-- Add triggers to the tables
+CREATE TRIGGER update_users_updated_at
+BEFORE UPDATE ON users
+FOR EACH ROW
+EXECUTE PROCEDURE update_updated_at_column();

+CREATE TRIGGER update_games_updated_at
+BEFORE UPDATE ON games
+FOR EACH ROW
+EXECUTE PROCEDURE update_updated_at_column();

+Let me explain how it works

+this is a chess game database, basically we have two tables, users and games for any game played between two users, we create 2 records in the games table one record for each user, and we link the two records with the opponent_user_id column

+so if user1 plays againt user2
+we create two records in the games table
+1- user1 record, where user_id is user1.id and opponent_user_id is user2.id
+2- user2 record, where user_id is user2.id and opponent_user_id is user1.id

+please add the corresponding type enum casts where necessary